-A RETURN statement causes return of control to the calling routine.
-It may appear only in a function or subroutine.
+A RETURN statement causes return of control to the calling program unit.
+It may only appear in a function or subroutine.
 The form of a RETURN statement is:

 RETURN

 Execution of a RETURN statement terminates the execution of the enclosing subroutine or function.
 If the RETURN statement is in a function, then the value of that function is equal to the current value of the variable with the same name as the function.
 Execution of an END statement in a function or subroutine is equivalent to execution of a RETURN statement.